Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-Use the following rule in case you are installing extension from NPM:
+Use the following rule if you are installing an extension from NPM:

 ```json
 {